 Drivers on the road today face an endless variety of hazards.
-In addition to drunk drivers and people falling asleep at the wheel, we now have to contend with drivers on their cellphones or other mobile devices.
+In addition to drunk drivers and people falling asleep at the wheel, we now have to contend with distracted driving caused by cellphones or other mobile devices.
 The distracted driving accident lawyers at the St. Petersburg law firm of Salter, Healy, Bassett & Rivera represent those who have been hurt in a car crash or auto accident caused by someone else’s negligence.

 As long as people have been driving vehicles, there have been distracted drivers.
 Traditionally, distractions existed in the form of food, drinks or even passengers.
 Today, drivers are also often distracted by electronic devices such as: